atharvacc/User-Level-Thread/REPORT.md

 - For disabling, we define an empty sigset_t  and the the SIGVTALRM signal to it.
 We use sigprocmask to disable and enable the preempts.

 ##### Usage within uthread.c
+- uthread_yield: We disable the preempt when do the swap between the currently executing thread, and the next one.
+If we don't then its possible that after enqueing the READY queue, we get an interrupt and start the process all over again, causing the READY queue to be updated twice.
+- uthread_create: When we initialize the main thread, thats when we start the preemption.
+However, when creating the new thread we do disable it since we want the cur_tid to be updated atomically, and the
+TID of the current thread as well.
+- uthread_exit: We disable the preempt before enqueing the current thread in the ZOMBIE list, and proceed to do unblocking.
+This is important, since unblocking modifies whats in the READY queue.
+- uthread_join: We have different if statements, that check values within the data structure.
+We do not want to be yielding to a different thread and updating the queues while in join.
+Thus we disable it before checking these if statements and enable it after.